ruby-grape/grape-entity/README.md

-expose :ip, if: lambda { |instance, options| options[:type] == :full } # exposed if the function evaluates to true expose :ip, if: :type # exposed if :type is available in the options hash expose :ip, if { type: :full } # exposed if options :type has a value of :full
+expose :ip, if: lambda { |instance, options| options[:type] == :full } # exposed if the function evaluates to true expose :ip, if: :type # exposed if :type is available in the options hash expose :ip, if: { type: :full } # exposed if options :type has a value of :full

 expose :ip, unless: ... # the opposite of :if
 ```